Experimental Assessment of Human Blockage at sub-THz and mmWave Frequency Bands: Analysis and Modeling of Blockage Gain

 A fit between the models presented in eqs.
 (1)--(4) and the BG measurements was carried out applying the least squares method.
 Thus, the optimal parameters are those which minimize the variance $\sigma^2$ of the stochastic term $\chi_\sigma$.

-The FI model is the simplest {among those considered,} since it only account{s for} the operation frequency.
-Despite the high dispersion {in measurements}, it {successfully} capture{s} the {observed} trend as {shown in} Fig. \ref{fig:boxplot_freq}.
-An intercept $A$\:=\:16.0\:dB and a loss exponent $n$\:=\:$-$3.09 {were} obtained.
-These results {indicate} that {a frequency increment in the order of 10 leads to a reduction of approximately} 30\:dB approximately on the received {power}.
-This {highlights} the {significance} of human blockage effects at the sub-THz band.
-At these frequencies, the electrical dimensions of obstacles increase {substantially compared to those at} sub-6\:GHz and mmWave bands, {resulting in} higher penetration losses and {a reduced impact} of diffraction mechanisms.
-The minimum standard deviation $\sigma$ obtained for the model is $\sigma_{\rm FI}$\:=\:9.7\:dB, which {aligns with} the aforementioned dispersion seen in Fig. \ref{fig:boxplot_freq}.
+The FI model is the simplest among those considered, since it only accounts for the operation frequency.
+Despite the high dispersion in \blue{the} measurements, it successfully captures the observed trend as shown in Fig. \ref{fig:boxplot_freq}.
+An intercept $A$\:=\:16.0\:dB and a loss exponent $n$\:=\:$-$3.09 were obtained.
+These results indicate that a frequency increment in the order of 10 leads to a reduction of approximately 30\:dB on the received power.
+This highlights the significance of human blockage effects at the sub-THz band.
+At these frequencies, the electrical dimensions of obstacles increase substantially compared to those at sub-6\:GHz and mmWave bands, resulting in higher penetration losses and a reduced impact of diffraction mechanisms.
+The minimum standard deviation $\sigma$ obtained for the model is $\sigma_{\rm FI}$\:=\:9.7\:dB, which aligns with the aforementioned dispersion seen in Fig. \ref{fig:boxplot_freq}.